-Planning Suggestion: Consider making your full IRA contribution early in the year so that income earned on the contribution can accumulate tax-free for the entire year.
+Planning Suggestion 1: Consider making your full IRA contribution early in the year so that income earned on the contribution can accumulate tax-free for the entire year.

-Planning Suggestion: If money is tight, consider the use of credit cards to make tax deductible year-end payments.
+Planning Suggestion 2: If cash flow is a concern, consider the use of credit cards to make tax deductible year-end payments.
 Note however, interest paid to a credit card company is not deductible because it is personal interest.

-Caution: If you choose to accelerate income into 2016 or defer deductions to 2017, make sure your estimated tax payments and withheld taxes are sufficient to avoid 2016 estimated tax penalties.
+Caution: If you choose to accelerate income into 2018 or defer deductions to 2019, make sure your estimated tax payments and withheld taxes are sufficient to avoid 2018 estimated tax penalties.